noInfoPath/grunt-nodocs/README.md

 ```

 ## noDocs Task
-Run this task with the `grunt noDocs` command.
+Run this task with the `grunt nodocs` command.

 noDocs fills the need for a simple tasks, to grab comments out of a piece of code and turn into a markdown file.
 It's simple and can be done by hand, but what happens when you code is 1000+ lines long?